 Planning on seeing more of India with kids?
-Also consider this 11 day India Family Adventure small group tour from G Adventures, departing from and returning to Delhi.
+Also consider this 11 day India Family Adventure small group tour from G Adventures, departing from and returning to Delhi, and going to Rajasthan and the Taj Mahal.
 You'll be traveling with other families with kids.
 Comfortable accommodations and private transfers are provided.

 Delhi's famous landmark, India Gate, is a well known war memorial that was built in memory of the Indian soldiers who fought in World War I. What you may not know is that there's a fantastic 10 acre Children's Park nearby.
 It was renovated in 2002, and now offers an assortment of games, play equipment, library, musical fountain, theater, and amphitheater.
 The whole area is beautifully illuminated at sunset.